Every year medical school applicants ask a question that goes something like this:

 - Continue with relevant and meaningful experiences, even after completing secondary applications.

 - Send a brief email to admissions offices updating them on what you have been doing since submitting your application.
-This is especially important if you only recently began an experience at the time of your application.
-The update also gives you an opportunity to demonstrate your enthusiasm for a particular medical school.
+Make sure you have read my article on update letters.

 Whether you are (or someone you know is) applying to medical school, I hope you found this article useful.
 I wish you the best in all your aspirations.